spencer-shadley/brewery-finder/README.md

 application link: https://phaggio.github.io/brewery-finder/

+## User Story

+AS a beer enthusiast I WANT TO be able to find breweries in my vicinity SO THAT I can enjoy new craft beers and experience a new brewery.

 ## Overview

 This is an application where user can search available breweries near by or by city.